haskell-miso/miso-sampler/README.md

 🍱 miso-sampler
 ====================

-A simple example of using [miso](https://github.com/dmjio/miso) w/ nix integration.
-This project contains a sample miso application with scripts to develop against vanilla GHC and to compile to Web Assembly.
+This project contains a sample [miso](https://github.com/dmjio/miso) application with scripts to develop against vanilla GHC and to compile to Web Assembly or JavaScript.

 ```haskell
 -----------------------------------------------------------------------------